sawuer/ramona-js/README.md

   }
 });
 ```

+## Docs

-* entry - entry element for component
+* entry - entry element of your new Ramona instance
-* data - all data of component
+* data - all instance data
-* state - boolean props for watching states of view() templates
+* state - boolean props for watching templates states of view()
 * logic() - all business logic of your component
 * view() - templates